GlobalTester/org.globaltester.dev/com.hjp.releng/projects.md

 Projects overview
 ===
-This file fives an gives you an overview of the projects available on this server (and accessible from this releng repository).
+This file gives you an overview of the projects available on this server (and accessible from this releng repository).
 It focuses on the relevant top level projects describe their scope and development entrypoint.
-It will *not* descripe each single project repository, for that information look in the README files provided within these repositories and contained projects.
+It will *not* describe each single project repository, for that information look in the README files provided within these repositories and contained projects.

 GlobalTester
 ------------